chronot1995/cumulus-ansible-beginner-bgp-j2/README.md

 ### Description:

-This is an Ansible demo which configures two Cumulus VX switches with BGP using J2 / Jinja2 templates
+This is an Ansible demo that configures two Cumulus VX switches with BGP using J2 / Jinja2 templates

 ### Network Diagram: